wade-cheng/wade-cheng.github.io/src/blog.typ

 effort without our ever meeting.
 In another life, maybe we would've met, and I would've really liked just doing laundry and taxes with you.

-The RSS generator is out of commission since the Typst update, until I reimplement it :(

 // Subscribe to this blog with RSS #html.span[#html.elem("svg", attrs: (
 //   xmlns: "http://www.w3.org/2000/svg",
 //   style: "transform: translate(0, 3px)",